magf/pxf/server/pxf-jdbc/README.md

 ## JDBC password encryption
 It is possible to use an encrypted password instead of the password in a paint text in the `$PXF_BASE/servers/<server_name>/jdbc-site.xml` file.

+### Prerequisites
+There is a special library that is used to encrypt and decrypt password.
+The executable jar-file of this library has to be copied to `$PXF_BASE/lib/` directory on each segment.
+It is used to encrypt password.
+The original jar-file of the library is used to decrypt password.
+It is added as a dependency to the PXF project.

 ### How to enable encryption
 Before using an encrypted password you have to **create keystore and add encryption key** to the store.\
 The keystore is a file where the encryption key will be saved.
 And the encryption key will be used to encrypt and decrypt password.\